 Discard your memory; discard the future tense of our desire; forget them both, both what you knew and what you want, to leave space for a new idea.
 (Bion 1980, p.
 11)22

 He suggested the therapist must have the courage and humility to step into this ‘space of unknowing’ when engaging with others.
-Precisely the space of the ‘mystical therapy’ I am advocating here: a place that requires the therapist to put aside memories, the need to control, the need to define—all the whirring chatter of the ‘monkey mind’—as they ‘observe the foundations of possible buildings’ and allow themselves to be present for the other before them.
-Not least this involves challenging the therapist’s conception of themselves and their role—especially in a ‘professional’ context:
+Precisely, the space of the ‘mystical therapy’ I am advocating here: a place that requires the therapist to put aside memories, the need to control, the need to define—all the whirring chatter of the ‘monkey mind’—as they ‘observe the foundations of possible buildings’ and allow themselves to be present for the other before them.
+Not least, this involves challenging the therapist’s conception of themselves and their role—especially in a ‘professional’ context:

-It is indeed, difficult to say how to denude one’s mind of preconceptions, memories and desires which make such a noise that one cannot hear the patient speak—at least not the one that we need to hear speak.
+It is, indeed, difficult to say how to denude one’s mind of preconceptions, memories and desires which make such a noise that one cannot hear the patient speak—at least not the one that we need to hear speak.
 In my experience the noise of my past has so many echoes and reverberations that it is difficult to know whether I am really listening to the patient or being distracted by one of these ghosts of the past.
 (Bion 1994, p.
 65)

-This indeed is too the ‘foolish wisdom’ of the medieval writers who present themselves in unknowing before the wonder—and indeed mystery—before them.
+This, indeed, is too the ‘foolish wisdom’ of the medieval writers who present themselves in unknowing before the wonder—and indeed mystery—before them.

 5. Mystical Therapy in Practice